ycandau/str_objects/README.md

 # str_objects
-A series of Max externals to manipulate strings.

-The original externals are by Jan Schacher.
+> A series of Max externals to manipulate strings, refactored from originals by Jan Schacher.
-Refactored by Yves Candau.

 Main differences:

 - The externals use the new Max style and attributes.
 - The strings are dynamically resized.